JoshuaRowePhantom/Phantom.Coroutines/README.md

 The library also aims to support different behavior axes that are convenient for certain use cases.
 It does so via pol[policies.h](Documentation/policies.md)icies.

-The #1 goal of the library at all times is high performance.
-All defaults are oriented towards high performance operation.
+The #1 goal of the library is high performance.
+Most defaults are oriented towards high performance operation.

 ## Using